-The following are the most common symptoms of a toothache.
+The following are the most common signs and symptoms of a toothache.
 However, each child may experience symptoms differently.
-Symptoms may include:
+Signs and symptoms may include:

 The symptoms of a toothache may resemble other medical conditions or dental problems.
-Always consult your child's physician or dentist for a diagnosis.
+Always consult your child's doctor or dentist for a diagnosis.
 A toothache is usually diagnosed based on a complete history and physical examination of your child and your child's mouth.
-Your child's physician will probably refer your child to a dentist for complete evaluation and treatment.
-At the dentist, x-rays (a diagnostic test which uses invisible electromagnetic energy beams to produce images of internal tissues, bones, and organs onto film) of the teeth may be taken to help in the diagnosis and treatment of the problem.
+Your child's doctor will probably refer your child to a dentist for complete evaluation and treatment.
+At the dentist, X-rays (a diagnostic test that uses invisible electromagnetic radiation to produce images of internal tissues, bones, teeth, and organs onto film or captured digitally on a computer) of the teeth may be taken to help in the diagnosis and treatment of the problem.

-Specific treatment for a toothache will be determined by your child's physician based on:
+Specific treatment for a toothache will be determined by your child's doctor based on:

 Treatment may include: